-There's plenty you can do to improve your running performance without lacing up.
-In this article, Nike Running Global Head Coach Chris Bennett takes us through his tips for being a better runner, even when you're not running.
+There's a lot you can do to improve your running performance without lacing up.
+Chris Bennett, Nike Running global head coach, takes us through his tips to be a better runner even when you're not out on the road.

-Regardless of your situation, these five tips can help you have a stronger and happier run.
+Whatever your situation, these five tips can help you run stronger and happier.

 01. Be a Fan

 If you polled your running friends, how many of them would actually have an answer to the question, "Who's your favourite runner?"
 Meanwhile, basketball fans can fight for hours over whether LeBron James or Giannis Antetokounmpo is better this year.
 Being a fan of a sport naturally stokes your enthusiasm to take part in it.
 Yet, says Nike Running global head coach Chris Bennett, "runners can have a total disconnect between participating in the activity and being a fan of the sport".

 And that's a shame, because running is one of the most relatable sports.
 "I may not know what it feels like to dunk a ball, but I sure as hell know what it's like to run down a home straight and yell, 'Eff yeah!' like Shalane Flanagan", Bennett says.
 Watching Flanagan's final moments in the New York City Marathon, a running documentary or Olympic footage of gold-medal performances can encourage you to relive your best running moments and get you pumped to recreate them.

 Being a fan of a sport naturally stokes your enthusiasm to take part in it.

 02. Keep a Running Log

 This is more about journaling than tracking miles on an app.
 "A running log is an opportunity for you to sit down and actually record what happened and what you learnt from a run", says Bennett.
 "It's not about the numbers, it's about recording your running story".